d3plus/d3plus-hierarchy/example/selecting-container.md

 [width]: 500
 [height]: 200

-# Rendering into a Specific Page Element
+# Rendering into a Specific DOM Container

 By default, d3plus will render visualizations in a new SVG element appended to the end of page body.
 This is great for quick tests and examples, but in most cases there will be a specific container on the page that will house the visualization, like so: